vanhoangkha/Networking-fundamentals/Day16_Subnetting_VLSM_Part3.md

-# 15. SUBNETTING (VLSM) : PART 3
+# 15. Chia mạng con (VLSM) : PART 3

-The process of subnetting Class A, Class B, and Class C is identical.
+The process of Chia mạng con Class A, Class B, and Class C is identical.

-SUBNETTING CLASS A NETWORKS
+Chia mạng con CLASS A NETWORKS

-Given a 10.0.0.0/8 network, you must create 2000 subnets which will distributed to various enterprises.
+Given a 10.0.0.0/8 Mạng, you must create 2000 subnets which will distributed to various enterprises.
 What prefix length must you use?

 2^10 = 1024 so 2^11 = 2048.
 We have to "borrow" 11 bits (Left to Right) to get enough subnets